anonhan/Cement-strength-prediction/readme.md

-# Prediction Model
+# Cement Strength Prediction Model

 ## Overview
-This repository contains code for a machine learning project aimed at building a prediction model.
+This repository contains code for a machine learning project aimed at building a cement strength prediction model.
 The project structure is organized as follows:

 - **`Prediction_Model/`**: Main directory for project code.
   - **`clustering/`**: Contains clustering algorithms.